Sp25-CS5004-Online-Lionelle/final-project-group-3/DesignDocuments/AnimalJamFinalDesign.md

 # Animal Jam Application Design Document

 This document provides details on the different design components of the Animal Jam Application.
-The application reads in a database of records containing information on different animals and their speed, diet, population, location and average weight.
-A user can look at the contents of the database and select animal records to add to a favorite list.
-User also has the ability to filter the original database using fields like name, population, diet or speed.
+The application implements some common features that a user requires to manage a list of records.

 ## Application Feature List
 The following features have been implemented in the application: